 How It Works

-One of the early proponents of eclectic therapy, cognitive therapist Arnold Lazarus, used the term “multi-modal” to describe his method, because he would use different “modes,” or approaches to help different clients.
-Lazarus proposed that the most complete form of therapy evaluates seven different modes: behavior, affect, sensation, imagery, cognition, interpersonal relationships, and consideration of drugs and client biology.
-Using a flexible approach, rather than a more traditionally structured, narrower, and straightforward one, the eclectic therapist tailors the therapeutic process to the needs of the client and determines which modes and methods will be most helpful for that person.
-The therapist is not restricted to a one-size-fits-all perspective and is not looking for universal behavior patterns but, instead, gathers very specific information from the client, then matches the form of treatment to the individual and his or her disorder.
+Using a flexible approach, rather than a more traditionally structured and straightforward one, the eclectic therapist tailors the therapeutic process to the needs of the patient and determines which treatment types will be most helpful for that person.
+The therapist is not restricted to a one-size-fits-all modality and is not looking for universal behavior patterns.
+Instead, the therapist gathers very specific information from the patient, then matches the form of treatment to the individual and his or her disorder.

 What to Look for in an Eclectic Therapist

 Any type of licensed psychotherapist or counselor can successfully practice eclectic therapy, assuming they are trained in all modalities that they use.
 The therapist should be familiar with the evidence-based techniques used in different types of therapy that have been proven to help with specific problems.